bwang514/awesome-HAI/README.md

 However, it seems like so far there is no single entry to all these HCI + DL/ Human-AI Interaction resources.
 That's why we started to maintain this list.

-This list will broadly include the articles/courses that are related to HCI + AI or HCI + DL and that we are intersted in.
+This list will broadly include the articles/courses that are related to HCI + AI or HCI + DL and that of our interests.

 ## Conference Papers